Hendrix-CS/csci151/labs/maze-astar.md

 a percentage of the total number of open spaces in the initial maze.
 Discuss the differences you see between the Stack, Queue, and Heap.

-## What to Hand In

-Submit your `TrailEstimator.java` and `MinHeap.java` implementations via Teams, along with your evaluation document.

 ## Grading

 * To **Partially Complete** this lab, complete Steps 1, 2, 3, 4, 5, and 6